 In the summer, the mysterious sea mist lifts and limeños come alive.
-Lima, the foodie capital of South America, is a vibrant and cosmopolitan year-round – but her best side is seen between December and April.
+Lima, the foodie capital of South America, is vibrant and cosmopolitan year-round – but her best side is seen between December and April.
 Fresh from a whirlwind nationwide tour celebrating Belmond’s 25 years in Peru, writer Alexandra Pereira shares her Lima highlights.

 Often the starting point for historical treks, sacred pilgrimage and Amazonian epiphanies, Lima’s many delights are sometimes overlooked, lost in the wintry mist.
-But in the summer months – December to April – it offers sunny highs and bluer skiers.
+But in the summer months – December to April – it offers sunny highs and bluer skies.

 You might not expect it, but Lima is, in fact, a desert city; the inland winds and brisk water streams of the Pacific create an unusual microclimate.
 At its sea-level proximity, the autumn and winter months deliver stormy, windy, grey days.
-Visit at the end of spring and into summer, the skies crack, and a gentler climate descends and the sunsets are a true spectacle, casting orange watercolour hues over the Pacific Ocean.
+Visit at the end of spring and into summer, the skies crack, a gentler climate descends and the sunsets are a true spectacle, casting orange watercolour hues over the Pacific Ocean.
 Discover why Lima is more than just a stopover before further Peruvian adventures.

 How better to embrace Lima’s welcoming summertime climate than to dive into the city’s best outdoor pursuits?
 A host of surf schools lead classes from 6am under the orange sunrise in Miraflores and further south towards the neighbourhood of Reducto.
 The city is also well developed for cyclists, especially around Miraflores and Barranco, where the roads are a little less hectic.
 You can take 3-hour bike tours with local guides, and even coastal tours on mountain bikes if your thighs are aching for more.